Kastriot Dermaku: Early life

-Dermaku was born in Scandiano, in the northeast part of Italy is the son of Luan Dermaku, former professional footballer who played as a forward for Prishtina during Fadil Vokrri's era.
+Dermaku was born in Scandiano, in the northeast part of Italy.
+He is the son of Luan Dermaku, former professional footballer who played as a forward for Prishtina during Fadil Vokrri's era.

 Club career

 Melfi

 Dermaku emerged to the senior team in the beginning of the 2011–12 season, where he made his professional debut on 30 October 2011 in the matchday 13 against Celano, playing the last 13 minutes of a 4–0 home triumph.
 Later on 4 December, Dermaku made his second appearance of the season as well as his first start in a 3–1 away defeat to Paganese.
 He finished his first senior season by making eight league appearances, as Federiciani finished the season in 16th position in Lega Pro 2.

 In his last season the 2014–15, Dermaku was named as a team captain.
 On 1 April 2015, Dermaku made his 100th league appearance for the club by scoring in Melfi's 2–3 away win over Casertana.